DreaTR/demo/Dokument/README.md

 ## Tests
-The project also includes test cases to verify proper functionality of the database class.
-The tests are contained in the DatabaseTest class and use the JUnit 5 framework.
+The project also includes two test cases to verify proper functionality of the database and Kafka Server class.
+The tests are contained in the DatabaseTest and KafkaServerTest class and use the JUnit 5 framework.
 To run the tests, JUnit 5 must be properly configured in the project and then run the test methods in the DatabaseTest class.